ozqf/exercise90/README.md

 * Rewrite platform/engine layer for linux once engine is developed enough.

 #### Engine
-* Split the renderer off from the platform layer as another DLL, and use the platform layer simply as a kernal which intermediates between the game and specific services such as rendering or networking?
+* Done - Split the renderer off from the platform layer as another DLL, and use the platform layer simply as a kernal which intermediates between the game and specific services such as rendering or networking?
-    * Like this idea, hot reloading the renderer will make it easier to iterate and debug!
+    * Done - Like this idea, hot reloading the renderer will make it easier to iterate and debug!
 * Upgrade to later version of opengl.
+    * Shaders!
 * Proper tree based scene graph with parent/child object transforms.

-#### Game

 ## Random todo list

 ### Command Structure
-Move the engine and game to using commands.
+Done Move the engine and game to using commands.
 * Done Commands are stored in double buffers, swapped at the start of a frame.
 * Defunct - Commands will flow Platform -> App -> Game, with each level choosing what goes down to the level below.
 * Done Similarly outputs are commands written to an output buffer.